 More generally, events of interest can be problematic to see in conventional replay of video when the image quality may be poor, events may be very brief or spatially small, and patterns over time may be hard to detect.
 Slit-tears are a technique that helps to overcome these difficulties.

-Figure 8.
-Several minutes of the same scene shown in Figure 8 a static background.
+Events are readily seen even in low-fidelity video.
+Slit-tears reveal changes as they occur in a region on a static background.
 Change highlighting works even if images are blurry, pixelated and/or low-contrast.
 It will also work over noisy video, as motion tends to produce regular vs. random patterns.